-- 21.4.10.4 The amount and method of payment to research participants should reflect the following three components: - 21.4.10.4.1 Compensation for time: - 21.4.10.4.1.1 Time payments should be made at rates commensurate with unskilled labour rates.
-This acknowledges that trial participation (while valuable) does not necessarily require special skills and training, but does entail expending effort. - 21.4.10.4.1.2 The above recommendation recognises that payment is being made for what the 'work' of research participation is worth, and not what the participants' actual time is worth. - 21.4.10.4.1.3 Even if participants are not formally employed, it could be considered that participation in research may compete with efforts to find other similar economic opportunities and that participants forgo other opportunities while they are engaged in research, therefore participants should be compensated for their time. - 21.4.10.4.2 Compensation for inconvenience: - 21.4.10.4.2.1 In some studies participants will be required to undergo certain procedures that may cause inconvenience or discomfort.
+- require special skills and training, but does entail expending effort. - 21.4.10.4.1.2 The above recommendation recognises that payment is being made for what the 'work' of research participation is worth, and not what the participants' actual time is worth. - 21.4.10.4.1.3 Even if participants are not formally employed, it could be considered that participation in research may compete with efforts to find other similar economic opportunities and that participants forgo other opportunities while they are engaged in research, therefore participants should be compensated for their time.

+21.4.10.4.2 Compensation for inconvenience:

+- 21.4.10.4.2.1 In some studies participants will be required to undergo certain procedures that may cause inconvenience or discomfort.
 Consideration should be given to compensating participants for this inconvenience, over and above time payments. - 21.4.10.4.2.2 Payment amounts for inconvenient procedures should reasonably reflect the extent of such inconvenience.
-For example: the inconvenience attached to answering a simple and unobtrusive questionnaire may be lower than a blood draw. - 21.4.10.4.3 Reimbursement of expenses: - 21.4.10.4.3.1 The costs of participation should be established in consultation with community representatives who may be familiar with expenses for, for example, travel, parking, meals or child-care.
+For example: the inconvenience attached to answering a simple and unobtrusive questionnaire may be lower than a blood draw.

+21.4.10.4.3 Reimbursement of expenses:

+21.4.10.4.3.1 The costs of participation should be established in consultation with community representatives who may be familiar with expenses for, for example, travel, parking, meals or child-care.
 The cost for participants of being away from their individual place of work should not be considered.

-- 21.5.1 A copy of the final version of the advertisement must be submitted with the Initial application, or as an amendment at least 7 working days prior to the scheduled meeting in order to be included in the agenda of that meeting. - 21.5.2 A cover letter must accompany the advertisement with the following information: - 21.5.2.1 Project title (if applicable); - 21.5.2.2 HSREC reference number (if applicable); - 21.5.2.3 Name of principal investigator (if applicable); - 21.5.2.4 Motivation for the inclusion of the advertisement in the application/amendment. - 21.5.3 The following information must be included in the advertisement where applicable: - 21.5.3.1 Advertisement in its final form (logo etc.); - 21.5.3.2 Description of condition in layman's terms; - 21.5.3.3 The category of participants (age, etc.); - 21.5.3.4 Which method will be used, e.g. questionnaires; - 21.5.3.5 Remuneration for transport and inconvenience; - 21.5.3.6 Any costs payable by participant; - 21.5.3.7 Contact person's name and number for further enquiries (also note office hours, if applicable); - 21.5.3.8 Mention that participation is voluntary and the participant may withdraw at any time: - 21.5.3.9 Patients currently on treatment will participate in the research study in conjunction with the treating physician; and

-21.5.3.10 Time duration of study.
+- 21.5.1 A copy of the final version of the advertisement must be submitted with the Initial application, or as an amendment at least 7 working days prior to the scheduled meeting in order to be included in the agenda of that meeting. - 21.5.2 If submitted as an amendment, a cover letter must accompany the advertisement with the following information: - 21.5.2.1 Project title (if applicable); - 21.5.2.2 HSREC reference number (if applicable); - 21.5.2.3 Name of principal investigator (if applicable); - 21.5.2.4 Motivation for the inclusion of the advertisement in the application/amendment. - 21.5.3 The following information must be included in the advertisement where applicable: - 21.5.3.1 Advertisement in its final form (logo etc.); - 21.5.3.2 Description of condition in layman's terms; - 21.5.3.3 The category of participants (age, etc.); - 21.5.3.4 Which method will be used, e.g., questionnaires; - 21.5.3.5 Remuneration for transport and inconvenience; - 21.5.3.6 Any costs payable by participant: - 21.5.3.7 Contact person's name and number for further enquiries (also note office hours, if applicable); - 21.5.3.8 Mention that participation is voluntary and the participant may withdraw at any time; - 21.5.3.9 Patients currently on treatment will participate in the research study in conjunction with the treating physician; and - 21.5.3.10 Time duration of study.